-|Degree Field||Travel, tourism or a related field|
+|Degree Level||High school diploma required; postsecondary education often preferred in tourism or a related field|

-Step 1: Complete a Formal Education Program
+Step 1: Complete Education Program

 Associate's and bachelor's degree programs typically take 2 and 4 years to complete, respectively.
 Students in these programs complete general education requirements, such as English composition and mathematics, as well as courses focused on travel and tourism.
-Coursework in these programs may include interpersonal communications, entrepreneurship, business mathematics, destination development, tourism marketing and career management.
+Coursework in these programs may include interpersonal communications, entrepreneurship, business mathematics, destination development, tourism marketing, and career management.

 Step 2: Obtain Licensure

 Before starting to work, prospective travel agents may need to obtain licensure.
 Licensure is needed to work as a travel agent in some states.
 Some states may refer to this licensure as state registration.
 Requirements for licensure vary greatly from state to state, so travel agents should research the exact requirements, if any, for their state.